- Nasal Irrigation

 Mucus thinning agents are utilized to make secretions thinner and less sticky.
-They help to prevent pooling of secretions in the back of the nose and throat where they often cause choking.
+They help to prevent the pooling of secretions in the back of the nose and throat where they often cause choking.
 The thinner secretions pass more easily.
 Guaifenesin (Humibid, Fenesin, Organidin) is a commonly used formulation.
-If a rash develops or there is swelling of the salivary glands, they should be discontinued.
+If a rash develops or there is swelling of the salivary glands, this medication should be discontinued.
 Inadequate fluid intake will also thicken secretions.
-Increasing the amount of water consumed, and eliminating caffeine from the diet and the use of diuretics are also helpful.
+Drinking more water, eliminating caffeine from the diet, and avoiding diuretics can help.

-Immunotherapy treatment has a goal of reducing a person's response to an allergen.
+Immunotherapy treatment has the goal of reducing a person's response to an allergen.
 After identification of an allergen, small amounts are given back to the sensitive patient.
-Over time, the patient will develop blocking antibodies to the allergen and they become less sensitive and less reactive to the substance causing allergic symptoms.
-The allergens are given in the form of allergy shots or by delivery of the allergen under the tongue (sub-lingual therapy).
+Over time, the patient will develop blocking antibodies to the allergen and will become less sensitive and less reactive to the substance causing allergic symptoms.
+The allergens are given in the form of allergy shots or by delivery of the allergen under the tongue (sublingual therapy).
 Sublingual therapy has been more common in Europe.
-In either method, the goal is to interfere with the allergic response to specific allergens to which the patient is sensitive
+In either method, the goal is to interfere with the allergic response to specific allergens to which the patient is sensitive.

 There are some combination nasal preparations available as well to target the tissue of the nose.
 The combination of azelastine and fluticasone (Dymista) combines a nasal antihistamine and steroid to help provide relief of seasonal allergic rhinitis symptoms.